jonnyphresh/jonnyphresh.github.io/programming.md

 ---
 Inqueries
 ----------
-email: swimnewscompiler@gmail.com

-- Please send to the email at the bottom of the screen to be added to a weekly email list.
+- Please send name & email in Contact Us form, I will respond ASAP

 *I will never sell your information, ever.
 I will also only send you an email once per week with 5 things in it*